istio/istio.io/content/en/docs/tasks/observability/kiali/index.md

 This task shows you how to visualize different aspects of your Istio mesh.

-As part of this task, you install the [Kiali](https://www.kiali.io) add-on and use the web-based graphical user interface to view service graphs of the mesh and your Istio configuration objects.
+As part of this task, you install the [Kiali](https://www.kiali.io) addon and use the web-based graphical user interface to view service graphs of the mesh and your Istio configuration objects.
 Lastly, you use the Kiali Developer API to generate graph data in the form of consumable JSON.